lf-energy/foundation/project-stages.md

 **Expectations**

-End users should evaluate Sandbox projects with care, as this stage does not set requirements for community size, governance, or production readiness.
-Sandbox projects will receive minimal support from the LF Energy.
-Projects will be reviewed on an annual basis; they may also request a status review by submitting a report to the TAC.
+End users should evaluate Incubation projects with care, as this stage does not set requirements for community size, governance, or production readiness.
+Incubation projects receive minimal support from the LF Energy.
+Projects are reviewed on an annual basis; they may also request a status review by submitting a report to the TAC.

 **Acceptance Criteria**

-To be considered for the Sandbox Stage, the project must meet the following requirements:
+To be considered for the Incubation Stage, the project must meet the following requirements:
 * 2 TAC sponsors to champion the project & provide mentorship as needed
 * A presentation at the meeting of the TAC
 * Adherence to LF Energy’s IP Policy
 * Adoption of LF Energy Code of Conduct
 * Operating TSC with at least 3 members, one chair elected or appointed by sponsoring organization or LF Energy
 * Final acceptance by TAC, 2/3 majority
-* Upon acceptance, Sandbox projects must list and maintain their status prominently on their website/README
+* Upon acceptance, Incubation projects must list and maintain their status prominently on their website/README

-### Incubator Stage
+### Early Adoption Projects
 **Definition**

-The Incubator Stage is for projects that are interested in reaching the Graduated Stage, and have identified a growth plan for doing so.
-Incubator Stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor in to broad success and adoption.
+The Early Adoption stage is for projects that are interested in reaching the Graduated Stage, and have identified a growth plan for doing so.
+Early Adoption stage projects receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor in to broad success and adoption.

-In order to support their active development, projects in the Incubator stage have a higher level of access to foundation resources, which will be agreed upon and reviewed on a yearly basis.
-A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may ask the project to move to the Sandbox stage if progress on the plan drops off or stalls.
+In order to support their active development, projects in the Early Adoption stage have a higher level of access to Foundation resources, which are agreed upon and reviewed on a yearly basis.
+A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may ask the project to move back to the Incubation stage if progress on the plan drops off or stalls.

 **Examples**